 It’s all about the points

-Points are earned by how far boxers advance in the event, from winning either Bronze, Silver or Gold at selected International Tournaments and winners of National Championships only.
+Points are earned by how far boxers advance in the event, from winning either Bronze, Silver or Gold at selected International Tournaments and Games only.

 The better a boxer does at the event, the more points that are rewarded and the bigger the tournament, the more points available.